 Massachusetts has always been one of the best states for solar.
 Not only does the Bay State have the high electricity rates that lead to a short payback period for your solar investment – it also has a history of having strong solar incentives for property owners looking to own a solar panel system.

 One of the best solar incentives currently available in the state is the Solar Renewable Energy Certificate (SREC) market, which incentivizes the production of a solar panel system for 10 years.
-However, the current SREC program, SREC II, has reached its cap, leading the state to plan on rolling out a new incentive.
+However, the current SREC II program has reached its cap, leading the state to plan on rolling out a new incentive.
 Legislators are hopeful that this SREC II replacement will encourage the solar industry to continue growing throughout the state, and also decrease costs for electric utility customers.

 When does the new Massachusetts solar incentive start, and how does it work?

 The new incentive is called SMART, which stands for Solar Massachusetts Renewable Target.
-The SMART program will likely be implemented starting in the second quarter of 2018.
+The SMART program will likely be implemented starting in summer 2018.
 Until then, homeowners are still eligible for the SREC II program.

 When the SMART program starts, solar system owners will receive a payment from the state for their solar production at a fixed rate per kilowatt-hour (kWh) of solar energy produced.
 The compensation, or “all-in rate,” that a system owner receives is calculated by subtracting the value of the energy (through net metering credits) from the total incentive amount (so, as the value of the net metering credits go up, the value of the incentive is lower).